 Last year in February, Intel contributed a modular platform for Hyperledger, a contribution project of Linux foundation.
 Intel’s collaboration with the project resulted in the formation of Hyperledger Sawtooth which is now being used by many other tech giants like Huawei and T-Mobile.

 In the healthcare sector, a healthcare API company named PokiDot, partnered with Intel to use their Hyperledger to build a healthcare Blockchain named DokChain.

 Intel has a huge list of partnership projects.
 Some of those are with: AlphaPoint, a Blockchain as a service company, Tencent, a Chinese conglomerate, and Ledger, a France based cryptocurrency company.
 This makes it evident that Intel, like many others, is racing to become the top innovator of Blockchain tech and is certainly on the right path.

 Visa is also an active contributor to Blockchain research.
 Being a financial service giant and a direct competitor or MasterCard, Visa is just as active in partnership projects as the latter.

-Visa is aiming to ease the cross-border payment process by providing direct payment services to the financial institutions.
+Visa is aiming to ease the cross-border payment process by providing direct payment services to financial institutions.
 The company developed the Blockchain based platform with the help of a Blockchain startup Chain, that provides ledger as a service.

-Other partners of Visa in this projects include U.S. based Commerce Bank, South Korea’s Shinhan Bank, the Union Bank of Philippines and the United Overseas Bank.
+Other partners of Visa in these projects include U.S. based Commerce Bank, South Korea’s Shinhan Bank, the Union Bank of Philippines and the United Overseas Bank.
 The objective of the service is to offer real-time or 24-hour fund transfer to businesses across the globe.

 Visa’s other partnership projects are aimed with similar intentions, making current payment services more secure and robust with the help of Blockchain.
 However, in Visa’s case, they are being actively chased by competitors.
 Organizations like Blue, and the University of Sydney, are giving a tough competition to Visa.